 Susan started at Don Congdon Associates in 1986.
 She looks for literary fiction, upmarket 'book club' fiction (contemporary and historical, American in particular), and narrative non-fiction.
 Susan is drawn to an authentic voice, unforgettable characters with an edge, and an unfamiliar, well-crafted story that is emotional in unpredictable ways.
 For non-fiction, her interests include social history, cultural history, smart pop culture (fashion, food, art, music), women’s issues, and literary memoir with a distinctive theme.
 She particularly likes a narrative that combines a personal thread with reporting and analysis of a broader social or cultural issue.
 In everything, Susan appreciates a sense of humor, especially when it’s on the dark side.
 Please do not query Susan in the following categories: romance, sci-fi, fantasy, espionage, mysteries, politics, health/diet/fitness, self-help sports or children's (young adult, middle grade or picture book); and she does not represent screenplays.
 Susan served two terms on the AAR (now AALA) Board of Directors (2014-2018).

 After graduating from New York University with a B.A. in English & American Literature in 2018, Caroline interned with Don Congdon Associates and the Lotts Agency before rejoining DCA as their assistant in 2019.
-Caroline is a member of the Association of American Literary Agents’ DEI committee.
-She also serves on the Literary Agents of Change’s Board of Directors and co-directs its Fellowship Program.
+Caroline is a member of the AALA’s DEI committee.
+She also serves on the Literary Agents of Change Board of Directors and co-directs its Fellowship Program.
 Caroline is looking to represent diverse voices in speculative fiction, in both the children’s and adult markets, as well as select nonfiction.
-In fiction, Caroline is interested in representing gothic horror, science fiction, and fantasy.
-Within those genres, she particularly enjoys high-concept, plot-driven work with strong world-building, character development, and compelling emotional stakes.
-Caroline is also seeking short stories in any speculative genre collected around a theme and with a strong sense of purpose.
-As for Middle Grade and Young Adult fiction, Caroline gravitates to lovable casts of characters, coming-of-age stories, and adventure plots.
-In nonfiction, Caroline is looking for engrossing narrative nonfiction with an intersectional perspective that guides readers through history or science in an approachable and deeply personal way.
+In all fiction, Caroline is interested in gothic horror, science fiction, and fantasy.
+Within those genres, she particularly enjoys high-concept, plot-driven work with strong world-building and compelling emotional stakes.
+Caroline is also seeking short stories in any speculative genre collected around a clear theme.
+As for Middle Grade and Young Adult fiction, Caroline gravitates to lovable casts of characters, coming-of-age stories, and a sense of adventure.
+In nonfiction, Caroline is looking for engrossing narratives with intersectional perspective and distinct voice that guide readers through history or science in an accessible and deeply personal way.